 Floor Tile Thickness

 Slate floor tiles are made of metamorphic rock that is a combination of quartz, mica, calcite and chlorite.
 It's a natural material that develops when sediment is fused together from the heat of the earth's crust.
-It's a hard stone that is ideal for residential and commercial flooring.
+Slate is a hard stone that is ideal for residential and commercial flooring.
 Variations in slate thickness depend on the size and type of the tile.
 Chinese and Indian slate 12-inch by 12-inch tiles can range in thickness from 3/8 and 7/16 inch.
 Chinese slate tiles of 16-inch by 16-inch can have a thickness of 1/2 to 9/16 inch, whereas Indian slate tiles of the same size can vary between 7/16 and 1/2 inch in thickness.
-Since the product is installed with medium-bed mortar, adjustments can be made to accommodate for different tile thicknesses to ensure the floor is level.
+Since the product is installed with medium-bed mortar, adjustments can be made to accommodate for different floor tile thickness to ensure the floor is level.

 Homeowners frequently choose ceramic tile for flooring in their homes because it's hard-wearing and easy to maintain.
 It can be installed in bathrooms, kitchens and laundry rooms, as it's water-resistant.
 Ceramic tiles come in a variety of styles and textures to accommodate multiple functions and diverse personal tastes.
 It also comes in different thicknesses ranging from 1/4 to 3/4 inch.
 In general, the thicker the tile the more resilient it is and the less likely to break.